ethereum/web3.py/docs/contracts.rst

    >>> twentyone
    21

-And a transaction dictionary, with or without the ``transaction_dict`` keyword.
+And a transaction dictionary, with or without the ``transaction`` keyword.
 For example:

 .. doctest::